Skip to main content

 Compute Specification

-• Description: The compute specification represents the message sending and receiving throughput capacity of the current AutoMQ Kafka instance.
-It is evaluated based on the number of AKUs according to the product billing instructions.
-For more details, refer to Billing Instructions for BYOC▸.
+• This determines the message throughput (produce and consume) capacity of the AutoMQ instance.
+It is measured in AKUs (AutoMQ Kafka Units).
+For details, see Billing Instructions for BYOC▸.

 Storage Specification

-2. Click on Create New Topic, fill in the relevant parameters, and create the topic.
+2. Click Create New Topic, fill in the required parameters, and create the topic.

-1. Click on the topic name to enter the topic details, then click on the Produce Messages tab.
+1. Click the topic name to view its details, then select the Produce Messages tab.

 Next Steps